immunefi-team/Bounty_Boosts/DeGate/25921 - [SC - Insight] Flaw in upgradeToAndCall leads to the proxy cal....md

 # Flaw in upgradeToAndCall leads to the proxy calling himself, which sets msg.sender to the proxy instead of Timelock

-Submitted on Mon Nov 20 2023 21:11:43 GMT-0400 (Atlantic Standard Time) by @neth for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 03:11:43 UTC by @neth for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25921